 After the first year, as repeated applications are made on a yearly basis, your area will stay weed-free until you stop having the sterilant applied.
 Sterilants, as I said earlier, will last a year or longer.
 But a yearly application will guarantee weed-free areas for a long time.
 One downside is if you decide you do want to plant something in that area you will either need to wait a few years for the residual to go away or apply charcoal and other nutrients to get the ground prepared for planting.
 For this reason, deciding to do a sterilant needs to be weighed heavily before you have it applied.

-Again you can buy and apply a sterilant yourself, but it is best to have a spray company do the application as they know the damage that sterilants can cause if applied wrong.
+Again you can buy and apply a sterilant yourself.
+But it is best to have a spray company do the application.
+They know the damage that sterilants can cause if applied wrong.
 Sterilants can damage trees and shrubs and even grass as it stays in the soil longer.
-If trees and shrubs are not watered properly then their roots can grow into the sterilant barrier and can cause damage and even death of the trees and shrubs.
+If trees and shrubs are not watered properly then their roots can grow into the sterilant barrier.
+This can cause damage and even death of the trees and shrubs.
 A sterilant can also do what’s known as leaching, which means the sterilant can move in the soil.
 The amount of moisture in the ground at the time of application must be factored into how and when to apply the sterilant.

 Unlike a sterilant, glyphosate doesn’t leach too much in the soil unless again poor watering practices are being used in the watering of trees and shrubs.
 Glyphosate binds in the soil so unless the soil is really moist then it will stay where it has been applied.
 Soil moisture is one of the biggest factors that needs to be considered when choosing what bare ground path you choose.
 When in doubt, call a professional spray company and they will advise what would be best for your property.